Fact Sheet C2

 The government business program for each sitting week is usually released on a Tuesday afternoon.
 This is on the Legislative Assembly webpage on sitting days.

 The business agendas for the Legislative Assembly and the Legislative Council are called notice papers.

 The order of business items is not necessarily the order in which members will debate them.
 The order often changes at short notice during the day.
-Click here to see notice papers.
+Notice papers are available from the Assembly page.

 Content of notice paper

 For government bills and other matters ministers plan to debate, see headings 'Government Business' and 'Orders of the Day'.